 I am so tired of expensive Enterprise Architecture tools that don't do the things I want.
 I want tools that do the boring work — like laying out a model I can actually hand to someone.— Nick Malik, the Enterprise Architect building this

-All three tools are free during beta.
+Every tool is free during beta.
 They import from CSV, export to PowerPoint, and take minutes — not months — to learn.

 Build business capability maps from a spreadsheet, arrange them visually, rate maturity, link to strategic initiatives, and export editable PowerPoint slides — all in a browser, in minutes.